sign-language-translator/sign-language-translator/README.md

 Stay Tuned!

 ## Credits and Gratitude
 This project started in October 2021 as a BS Computer Science final year project with 3 students and 1 supervisor at PUCIT.
-After 9 months at university, it became a hobby project for Mudassar who has continued it till at least 2023-05-25.
+After 9 months at university, it became a hobby project for Mudassar who has continued it till at least 2023-06-14.

 Immense gratitude towards:
 - [Mudassar Iqbal](https://github.com/mdsrqbl) for leading and coding the project so far.
-- Rabbia Arshad for help in web development and initial R&D.
+- Rabbia Arshad for help in initial R&D and web development.
 - Waqas Bin Abbas for assistance in video data collection process.
 - Dr Kamran Malik for teaching us AI, setting the initial project scope, idea of motion transfer and connecting us with Hamza Foundation.
 - Hamza Foundation (especially Ms Benish, Ms Rashda & Mr Zeeshan) for agreeing for collaboration and providing the reference clips, hearing-impaired performers for data creation, and creating the text2gloss dataset.
+- [UrduHack](https://github.com/urduhack/urduhack) (espacially Ikram Ali) for their work on Urdu character normalization.

 ## Bonus
-count total number of lines of code (currently 5721 total):
+count total number of lines of code (currently 6045 total):
 ```
 git ls-files | grep '\.py' | xargs wc -l
 ```